perlindgren/syncrim/README.md

 Settings:

 It can be convenient to use json formatter tied to format on save, this way we can keep models in easy readable and editable shape.

+### Clippy

+Before merging, make sure that it passes clippy, if not fix or locally allow the clippy warning.
+This allows us to later review why clippy warned us, in order to stay more (or less) idiomatic.

 ---